Trigger point therapy is a type of massage technique that is supposed to help alleviate the symptoms or even “get rid of” trigger points.

 Fascia is another tissue assumed to be involved in myofascial pain syndrome.
 “Myo” is the Greek root word for muscle, and fascial refers to fascia.
 This is the connective tissue layer below the skin layers that also covers the muscles and other tissues.

-In manual therapy professions, there’s the almost ubiquitous belief that tight or wound up fascia is also a contributing factor in myofascial pain syndrome and movement restrictions.
+In manual therapy, there’s a common belief that tight or wound up fascia is also contributing to myofascial pain syndrome and movement restrictions.

 In some schools of thought, it’s also believed that the fascia can get “stuck” or “glued” to muscle tissue.
 This is referred to as an adhesion and is also often blamed for myofascial pain and decreased range of motion.